Mesothelioma vs. Asbestosis

 Though asbestosis and mesothelioma are both asbestos-related diseases, they are not the same.
 The primary difference is that asbestosis is not cancerous, while mesothelioma is a rare cancer.

 The other primary differences between asbestosis and mesothelioma are:

 Asbestosis and mesothelioma share many symptoms.
 These common mesothelioma and asbestosis symptoms, which are similar to pneumonia, include:

 - Chest pain

-Mesothelioma patients experience much more severe symptoms as their disease progresses.
+Mesothelioma patients often experience much more severe symptoms as their disease progresses.

-While mesothelioma patients are generally given a prognosis of 4 to 12 months across the board, asbestosis has a much better outcome.
-Asbestosis affects every patient differently, and patients often live decades with the disease.
+While mesothelioma patients are generally given a prognosis of a few months to a couple of years, asbestosis has a much better outlook.
+Asbestosis affects every patient differently, and patients often live decades with this respiratory disease.

 - Bronchodilators (inhalers)

 - Pain medication